 I now have quite a collection of AVO and Evershed and Vignoles instruments and lent a number to MEGGER for a display during their Open Day to celebrate their 50th year in Dover in November 2016.

-This site was first created in February 2001 and was last updated on 12 July 2018.
+This site was first created in February 2001 and was last updated on 19th July 2021.
+Most of the pages on the site should now be more readily viewable on a mobile phone or small screen device.
 I am gradually adding new items and making minor changes.
 Please come back again.

 Looking for something in particular?